maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 **artifacts**.
 So, unlike above in remote and local repositories, here, we as starting point have no artifacts.
 Artifacts are materialized during build.

+Still, inter-project dependencies are expressed in very same manner as dependencies coming from remote repositories.

 ## Session

-The session is what Maven builds: usually or most commonly is same as "project" above, unless some "limiting" options are used like `-r`, `-rf` or `-N` and alike.
+The session contains projects that Maven effectively builds: usually or most commonly is same as "project" above, unless some "limiting" options are used like `-r`, `-rf` or `-N` and alike.
+It is important to keep this (not obvious) distinction, as even if checkout of the project contains certain module, if that module is not part of the Session, Maven treats it as "external" (to session).

 ## Finding things